jkurian/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

-OR

-1. Visit the prototype for this app on Heroku: https://polar-dawn-96141.herokuapp.com/

 AND

 Login with the email user@example.com and the password user.
 Encryption and registration features to be added in the future.